 The Instant Pot Lux is the most basic Instant Pot on the market, but that doesn't mean it's not good at what it does.
 It's an excellent, affordable option if you mainly use it for basic kitchen tasks; pressure cooking, slow cooking and steaming.
 It has ten built-in smart programs, or you can set it manually.

 It's a 6-in-1 model with the following functions:

 With one additional cooking function, the Duo is a slight step up from the Lux.
 It also offers the ability to cook on either high pressure or low pressure.
 This is the most popular model Instant Pot.
-According to owner reviews, the Duo does everything they need it, and more.
+According to owner reviews, the Duo does everything they need it to, and more.
 It has 14 smart programs, plus the option to manually set the cooking time for pressure cooking.

 The Duo is a 7-in-1 model with the following functions: